alf45tar/ix4-300d/README.md

 _Skip it if you prepared the TFTP server._

-1. Insert the USB stick into the **rear top** USB port (mandatory).
+1. Insert the USB stick into the **rear top** USB port.
 Marvell U-Boot can only boot from the rear top USB port.

 2. From `Marvell>>` prompt enter the following commands:
    ```